From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

 Is the animal an orphan?

-In the springtime concerned people often mistake young animals left alone to be orphaned.
+In the springtime, concerned citizens often mistake young animals left alone as orphans.
 What most people do not know, is that it is quite common for the young of many mammals and birds to temporarily be left by their parents while the parents are out foraging.
 Parents conceal their young from predators and only periodically return to the nesting sites to feed and care for the young.

 If you find a young wild animal that appears to be orphaned, it is best to leave the animal alone, unless it is facing imminent danger.
 You should not touch or approach a wild animal, as the scent of a human will often deter a parent from returning to their offspring.
 Even leaving a human scent leading to the animal can attract predators.
 It is best to wait from a safe distance and observe the animal until one of the parents return, which could take several hours.
 If a parent does not return after several hours, keep an eye on the animal and contact a local wildlife rehabilitator (see below).

 In the case of baby birds, remember that part of learning to fly comes with being on the ground.
 What you may think is an orphaned bird, may just be a bird learning how to fly!
 Watch the bird from a safe distance and keep people, especially children, and companion animals away from the baby bird.
 It may take several hours but you may be lucky enough to witness the bird learn to fly!

 If the bird is in imminent danger, know that it is a myth that touching a baby bird will orphan it, as birds do not have scent glands.
 Returning a baby bird to its nest will not orphan the bird, but again, should only be done if the baby bird is in imminent danger.
 If you cannot reach the nest safely or if you cannot find the nest, put the baby bird in a small basket and hang it from a branch as close as possible to where you think the bird’s nest is.